Being homeless, or being at risk of homelessness, is one of the most difficult problems any Veteran can face.

 The National Call Center for Homeless Veterans (1-877-4AID-VET) is staffed by trained responders providing support and resources to Veterans and their families who lack secure housing.
 Live chat with trained responders is available at the Veterans Crisis Line website.

-As part of meeting the challenge of eliminating homelessness among Veterans, VA is developing new research and supporting ongoing work on health conditions and risk factors that relate to homelessness.
+As part of its efforts to reduce homelessness among Veterans, VA is developing new research and is supporting ongoing work on health conditions and risk factors that relate to homelessness.

-Since 1987, VA's Northeast Program Evaluation Center (NEPEC), based in West Haven, Conn., has investigated a range of health issues and VA programs with a heavy focus on mental health, including posttraumatic stress disorder (PTSD) and substance abuse.
+Since 1987, VA's Northeast Program Evaluation Center (NEPEC), based in West Haven, Connecticut, has investigated a range of health issues and VA programs with a significant focus on mental health, including posttraumatic stress disorder (PTSD) and substance abuse.
 These issues often intertwine with homelessness.

 No causal link between homelessness and combat—In 1991, NEPEC researchers found the proportion of homeless Veterans who had served in Vietnam and been exposed to combat was the same as among non-homeless Veterans.
 Based on this, the researchers concluded that there does not appear to be a causal relation between homelessness and military service, especially Vietnam service and exposure to combat.

-Veterans at greater risk for homelessness—According to a 2015 study by researchers with the VA Connecticut Health Care System and Yale University, both male and female Veterans are at greater risk for homelessness than their non-Veteran counterparts, although the disparity has declined over time.
-This disparity is most prominent among Veterans of the all-volunteer force—those who signed up for the armed services after July 1, 1973, when the draft was eliminated.
+Veterans at greater risk for homelessness than non-Veterans—According to a 2015 study by researchers with the VA Connecticut Health Care System and Yale University, both male and female Veterans are at greater risk for homelessness than their non-Veteran counterparts, although this disparity has declined over time.
+The disparity is most prominent among Veterans of the all-volunteer force—those who signed up for the armed services after July 1, 1973, when the draft was eliminated.

 The researchers stated that Veterans appear to have many of the same major risk factors for homelessness as other adults, with the strongest and most consistent ones being substance abuse, severe mental illness, and low income.

-Veterans discharged for misconduct have higher homelessness rates—Researchers with VA's Salt Lake City Health Care system and NCHAV conducted a study indicating that Veterans who had been discharged from the military between 2001 and 2012 for misconduct had dramatically higher rates of homelessness than those who left under normal circumstances.
+Veterans discharged for misconduct have higher homelessness rates—Researchers with VA's Salt Lake City Health Care System and NCHAV conducted a study published in 2015 indicating that Veterans who had been discharged from the military between 2001 and 2012 for misconduct had dramatically higher rates of homelessness than those who left under normal circumstances.
 Misconduct was defined as drugs, alcoholism, offenses, or infractions based on military separation codes.

-The study, published in the Journal of the American Medical Association in 2015, looked at the 448,290 Iraq and Afghanistan Veterans who had used VA for care since their discharge.
+The study looked at the 448,290 Iraq and Afghanistan Veterans who had used VA for care since their discharge.
 It found that 5.6 percent of those Veterans had been discharged for misconduct, usually drug or alcohol abuse—but that those patients accounted for 28.1 percent of those who became homeless within a year of their discharge.

 Overall, 1 percent of VA patients were homeless at some point within a year of their discharge, but 5.4 percent of those discharged for misconduct fell in that category.
 Misconduct is defined as a discharge related to drugs, alcoholism, offenses against the military code of conduct, infractions of the law, and other misbehaviors.